‘Shaky foundations’ of Trump rally: Market jitters ahead of health vote

 Tokyo’s Nikkei gained 0.2 per cent, and the Shanghai composite 0.1 per cent, while Hong Kong’s Hang Seng was up marginally.

-Major indexes were mixed across Europe by about 5:20 am ET, with the Paris CAC 40 down 0.1 per cent, London’s FTSE 100 down slightly, and Germany’s DAX up 0.1 per cent.
+Major indexes were mixed across Europe by about 7:15 am ET, with the Paris CAC 40 down 0.1 per cent, London’s FTSE 100 down slightly, and the Paris CAC 40 and Germany’s DAX up by between 0.2 and 0.4 per cent.

-New York futures were also up, though not by much, and the Canadian dollar was sitting just below the 75-cent U.S. mark.
+New York futures were also up, and the Canadian dollar was sitting at about the 75-cent U.S. mark.

 “Concerns remain about the ability of the new U.S. administration to deliver on its promises on tax and banking reform, as well as infrastructure spending in the time expected given the current disagreements surrounding health care reform,” said CMC Markets chief analyst Michael Hewson.